-The historic town of Bedford is one of the largest urban areas in the county of Bedfordshire.
-It’s home to a colourful cosmopolitan community – you can find restaurants and shops inspired by cultures from all over the world, which give the town a truly international flavour.
+The historic town of Bedford is home to a cosmopolitan community – you can find restaurants and shops inspired by cultures from all over the world, which give the town a truly international flavour.

 But it still has a traditional heart.
 Victorian influences are most noticeable along The Embankment or in Bedford Park, the town’s largest park.

-Bedford sits just 50 miles north of the capital and is ideal for city workers looking to escape London expenses.
-So, it’s no surprise that the town made its way on to our property hotspot list with one of the top 10 biggest property price increases in Britain in 2016.
+Bedford sits just 50 miles north of London and is ideal for city workers looking to escape the higher costs of the capital.

-Want to find out more about Bedfordshire?
+Want to find out more about the wider county of Bedfordshire?
 We have a guide that can help!

-In the heart of the town you’ll find the River Great Ouse, which offers its residents the opportunity to explore by boat, kayak or canoe.
+The River Great Ouse runs through the heart of the town and offers its residents the opportunity to explore by boat, kayak or canoe.
 In the summer, rowing regattas and the biennial River Festival draw large crowds.

 Twice a week, market traders set up shop in the town centre to sell everything from Turkish pastries to toys and games.
 Monthly gourmet food and farmers’ markets, as well as home and garden and ‘handmade in Bedford’ markets, also pack the centre with stalls.